k-nuth/docs/content/developer_guide/restapi/configuration.md

 **WebsocketsMsgTxEnabled**: Define if the node sends tx messages.
 *Default value:true*

+**WebsocketsMsgTxIncludeVout**: If and only if true, include transaction outputs in tx web socket message.
+If included, outputs will be represented as an array of (address, amount) pairs.
+*Default value:false*

 **WebsocketsMsgAddressTxEnabled**: Define if the node sends addresstx messages.
 *Default value:true*